 - Note taking an important skill both within and outside the classroom.
-Notes should be clear and concise, showing evidence of examples, explanation and evaluation. - Discussion the ability to express your ideas clearly, and those of others, is a crucial skill in life and one that will be developed further in this subject. - Essay writing skills essential for passing the exams but also useful for those who wish to improve their clarity and quality of written communication. - Reading and listening very important in and outside of lesson time.
+Notes should be clear and concise, showing evidence of examples, explanation and evaluation. - Discussion the ability to express your ideas clearly, and those of others, is a crucial skill in life and one that will be developed further in this subject both informally and within more formal debates. - Essay writing skills essential for passing the exams but also useful for those who wish to improve their clarity and quality of written communication. - Reading and listening very important in and outside of lesson time.
 Relevant magazines, novels, podcasts and textbooks are all useful as, of course, is keeping up to date with current affairs. - Other videos, group work and presentations are encouraged and used where possible.